conduktor/conduktor-docs/docs/platform/installation/Upgrades.md

 ## Upgrading Conduktor Platform.
+Consider using Conduktor Cloud to not worry about installation, upgrade or software administration.
 ### Release cadence
 Conduktor plans to provide a new release at least monthly.
 We suggest that upgrades are done at least bi-monthly.